LeBron James: Presidential elections

+On October 31, 2024, James announced his support for the Kamala Harris 2024 presidential campaign in the 2024 U.S. presidential election in a video posted on social media.

 Media figure and business interests

+According to Forbes, in May 2023, James became the first active NBA player to become a billionaire, making him one of the richest celebrities.

+James' biography LeBron was published on April 11, 2023, by Jeff Benedict.
+The biography is based on three years of research and more than 250 interviews.

 Endorsements

-James has signed numerous endorsement contracts; some of the companies that he has done business with are Audemars Piguet, Beats by Dre, Coca-Cola, Dunkin' Brands, McDonald's, Nike, and State Farm.
-Coming out of high school, he was the target of a three-way bidding war among Nike, Reebok, and Adidas, eventually signing with Nike for approximately $90 million.
+James has signed numerous endorsement contracts; some of the companies that he has done business with are AT&T, Audemars Piguet, Beats by Dre, Blaze Pizza, Coca-Cola, Dunkin' Brands, Intel, Kia, McDonald's, Nike, PepsiCo, State Farm, and Taco Bell.
+Coming out of high school, James was the target of a three-way bidding war among Nike, Reebok, and Adidas, eventually signing a seven-year deal with Nike in May 2003 for approximately $90 million.
 His signature shoes have performed well for Nike.
-In 2011, Fenway Sports Group became the sole global marketer of his rights, and as part of the deal, he was granted a minority stake in the English Premier League football club Liverpool, who he has claimed his support for.
-As a result of James's endorsement money and NBA salary, he has been listed as one of the world's highest-paid athletes.
+In 2011, Fenway Sports Group became the sole global marketer of his rights, and as part of the deal, James was granted a minority stake in the English Premier League football club Liverpool, who he has claimed his support for.
+As a result of his endorsement money and NBA salary, James has been listed as one of the world's highest-paid athletes.
 In 2013, he surpassed Bryant as the highest paid basketball player in the world, with earnings of $56.5 million.
 In 2014, James realized a profit of more than $30 million as part of Apple's acquisition of Beats Electronics; he had originally struck a deal to get a small stake in the company at its inception in exchange for promoting its headphones.
-In 2015, he was ranked the sixth highest earning sportsperson, and third highest in 2016 (after Cristiano Ronaldo and Lionel Messi).
+In 2015, James was ranked the sixth highest earning sportsperson, and third highest in 2016 (after Cristiano Ronaldo and Lionel Messi).
 James has stated that he would like to own an NBA team in the future, albeit in a hands-off capacity.
 In 2011, James co-founded the designer retail store UNKNWN in Miami, Florida.

+During Super Bowl LVI in 2022, James appeared in a Crypto.com advertisement, where he conversed with a CGI version of his younger self, offering advice about the future.
+The commercial, produced by James' SpringHill Company and directed by Calmatic, did not directly promote the service, sparked social media buzz, and inspired a series of memes centered on the advice he could have offered.

+Subsequently, Crypto.com launched an NFT airdrop campaign, distributing 5,550 tokens featuring the NBA champion.
+Participants were chosen randomly from those who scanned a QR code in the Super Bowl ad.
+Also, in 2022, James' charity LeBron James Family Foundation, partnered with Crypto.com to educate underserved Akron communities with blockchain-related knowledge and Web3 tools, aiming to ensure inclusive advancement in the digital age.